nspcc-dev/neofs-api/proto-docs/acl.md

 used in the similar use cases, like providing authorisation to externally authenticated party.

+BearerToken can be issued only by container's owner and must be signed using the key associated with container's `OwnerID`.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |